mtisza1/Cenote-Taker2/README.md

                         hallmark gene parameters.
 If False, hallmark genes of plasmids will count.
   --blastp BLASTP       Do BLASTP?
-  --scratch_directory SCRATCH_DIR
+  --enforce_start_codon ENFORCE_START_CODON
+                        Default: True For final genome maps, require ORFs to be initiated by a typical start codon?
+GenBank submissions containing ORFs without start codons can be rejected.
+However, if True, important but incomplete genes could be culled from the final output.
+This is relevant mainly to contigs of incomplete genomes --scratch_directory SCRATCH_DIR
                         Default: none When running many instances of Cenote- Taker2, it seems to run more quickly if you copy the